LetsDefend/SOC-Interview-Questions/README.md

 -   **Check for special characters:** Look for apostrophes (‘), dashes (-), or parentheses which are used in SQL or special characters that are frequently used in SQL attacks within the data received from the user.

 -   **Familiarize yourself with frequently used SQL Injection payloads:** Even though SQL payloads change according to the web application, attackers still use some common payloads to check for SQL Injection vulnerabilities.
 If you are familiar with these payloads, you can easily detect SQL Injection payloads.
 You can see some frequently used SQL Injection payloads  [here](https://github.com/payloadbox/sql-injection-payload-list).

 ### What is XSS and how XSS can be prevented?

 Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
 Flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it. ([OWASP](https://owasp.org/www-community/attacks/xss/))

 For XSS attacks to be successful, an attacker needs to insert and execute malicious content in a webpage.
 Each variable in a web application needs to be protected.
 Ensuring that  **all variables**  go through validation and are then escaped or sanitized is known as perfect injection resistance.
 Any variable that does not go through this process is a potential weakness.
-Frameworks make it easy to ensure variables are correctly validated and escaped or sanitised.
+Frameworks make it easy to ensure variables are correctly validated and escaped or sanitized.

 However, frameworks aren't perfect and security gaps still exist in popular frameworks like React and Angular.
 Output Encoding and HTML Sanitization help address those gaps.